-The gene and cell therapy industry is a field of experimental medicine that has grown at an exponential rate over the last 5 years.
-With a projected growth rate of 30% between 2021 and 2025 (to a value of $28billion globally), there is a huge demand for talented people who have experience outside of mainstream pharma.
-Whether you have experience that is directly within the science behind ATMPs, or whether you work in manufacturing and its associated GxP quality systems, or in regulatory or medical roles, the fact is that your expertise is in high demand.
+The gene and cell therapy industry is a field of experimental medicine that has grown at an exponential rate over the last few years (particularly since 2015/2016).
+With a projected growth rate of 30% between 2022 and 2025 (to a value of $28billion globally), there is a huge demand for talented people who have experience outside of mainstream pharma.
+Whether you have experience that is directly within the science behind ATMPs, or whether you work in manufacturing and its associated GxP quality systems, or in medical or regulatory roles, the fact is that your expertise is in high demand.
 At Next Phase we understand the different career paths available in this sector and can advise our candidates on potential career development opportunities.
 Similarly, we can guide our clients through the challenges of attracting experienced candidates in a very competitive market that is full of skills shortages. continue to promote innovation and develop technology transfer expertise for vaccines and large-scale cell and gene therapy manufacture

 What is cell & gene therapy?

-Cell therapy and gene therapy are overlapping fields of biomedical research and treatment.
+Gene Therapy and Cell Therapy are overlapping fields of biomedical research and treatment.

 Gene therapy involves the transfer of genetic material into the appropriate cells, Gene therapy seeks to manipulate a patient’s cells to alter the biological property of cells for the treatment of an inherited or acquired disease.
 It works by several mechanisms, including replacing a disease-causing gene with a healthy copy of the gene, inactivating an ill-functioning disease-causing gene, or introducing a modified gene into the body to treat diseases.